search icon

 Consolidation of Separate Companies

 Consolidation can also happen between two separate, independent businesses.
-This is more often seen in the mergers and acquisition realm where one company decides to purchase another and the two entities consolidate their businesses.
-When this occurs, there could be different departments of the target business that will be dissolved or even sold off to another company.
+This is more often seen in the realm of mergers and acquisitions, where one company decides to purchase another, and the two entities consolidate their businesses.
+When this occurs, different departments of the target business may be dissolved or sold to another company.

 Benefits of Consolidation

-There are many consolidation advantages.
-Here are a some reasons why a two companies may decide to consolidate:
+There are many advantages to consolidation.
+Here are some reasons why two companies may decide to consolidate:

 • Increased efficiency of the business